-Each of the dots represents a whole galaxy, with the surface of the balloon being the Universe that they exist in.
+Each of the dots represents a whole galaxy.
+The surface of the balloon represents the Universe that they exist in.

 3. Use the string to measure the distance from your 'Milky Way' dot to one of the other dots.
 You may find this part easier if you have someone to help you!.